NieneB/InternshipReport/index.md

  The goal of this research is to build a web-application to visualize geographically referenced intangible cultural heritage [ICH] data.
 Therefor this will be a design-oriented research.
 The context is a dataset of field names that were used by the local citizens around 1800 to refer to specific agricultural fields or areas, in Drenthe, the Netherlands.
 The information about the landscape that is hidden in the names gives a lot of historic information.
 Yet, noticeable is that this data is only know to a few selected historians.
 (Spek, Elerie, & Kosian, 2009) The data was supplied by the *Rijksdienst voor Cultureel Erfgoed* and based on the book *“van Jeruzalem tot Ezelakker, levende veldnamen van de Drentse Aa”*.
 More about the data will be described in chapter <a class="xref" href="#field-names-in-drenthe"></a>.

 The research will contain 3 parts; first the design criteria will be set.
-Second, a prototyp application will be build and third, the application will shortly be tested and evaluated.
+Second, a prototype application will be build and third, the application will shortly be tested and evaluated.
-For this also some background theory on hertiage data and geo-visualization techniques will be given.
+For this also some background theory on heritage data and geo-visualization techniques will be given.

 ## Objectives
 The overall objective of this study is to build an attractive web-application for the project Heritage & Location to show its potential of visualizing intangible heritage data and preserving them.
 This will be done by using the case-study of field-names in Drenthe, the Netherlands.
 To achieve this the following sub-objectives have been defined:

 1. Establish  design requirements and specifications for the prototype application that will be developed.
 2. Develop a prototype version of the web-application.
 3. Evaluate the prototype web-application according to the requirements from sub-objective 1.

 ## Report structure
 This report will exist of 7 chapters, including this introduction chapter.
 Explaining how the prototype web-application came established.
  The second chapter explains some concepts as background information.
 First , the field names will be explained as well as the background of the Heritage & location project from Waag Society.
 After this a summary of some geo-visualization techniques and frameworks will be given.
 This is composed as a reference for the design requirements and serves as inspiration for the design of the application.
-The tird chapter shows the field-name data provided by the RCE  which forms the case study for this research.
+The third chapter shows the field-name data provided by the RCE  which forms the case study for this research.
-The fourth and fitft chapter provide per sub-objective, the methods and results.
+The fourth and fifth chapter provide per sub-objective, the methods and results.
-In the last two chapters reflects on the findings and concludes the study as well as providing some suggestions and recomendation for futher development.
+In the last two chapters reflects on the findings and concludes the study as well as providing some suggestions and recommendation for further  development.

 Figure  <a class="xref" href="#reportstruct"></a>.  illustrates the structure of this report.